b00401062/b00401062.github.io/Textbooks/Simpson's Forensic Medicine.md

 #### Disclosure of personal information

-- Disclosures should be the minimum necessary for the purpose and follow all relevant legal requirements.
+- Disclosures should be the minimum necessary for the purpose and follow all relevant legal requirements.
 - Records should be kept of all decisions and actions.

 #### Disclosures required by law